AdobeDocs/experience-manager-learn.en/help/ams/dispatcher/variables.md

 [<- Previous: Understanding Cache](./understanding-cache.md)

-This document will explain how you can leverage the power of variables in Apache web server and in your dispatcher module configuration files.
+This document will explain how you can leverage the power of variables in Apache web server and in your Dispatcher module configuration files.

 ## Variables